The American school prayer tradition is gone.

 President James Madison wrote: "Religion and government will both exist in greater purity the less they are mixed together."
 The Spindrift Team asked, "Is mixing religion and government the same thing as mixing prayer and government?"
 Not always.
 Prayer should be considered differently than being strictly perceived as church mixed with the state.
 Spindrift proposed that prayer could be shown to be beneficial for government and its constitutionally governed entities including schools.

 The ACLU said the following about these school prayers: "Not only are they unconstitutional, but they are divisive."
-Spindrift wonders how a scientific approach to positive children's prayers could be divisive?
+Spindrift wonders how a scientific approach to positive prayers for children could be divisive?
+The question of prayer was lifted out of religion and put as a scientific proposition.

-No contact with prayer is a qualitative lack in a child's education.
+When a child has no contact with prayer during childhood, the result is a qualitative lack in a child's education.

 I had conversations with Bruce and John Klingbeil about prayer being taken out of American schools on the constitutional grounds that there is the separation of Church and State.
 It was obvious that children being told that they could not pray in school embeds in their minds that there is something wrong with prayer.
 When the children grow up, they have had no context from their schooling from at least some contact with prayer.
 This compulsory spiritual deficit in a child's education leads to secularization in society.
 A militant atheist would say, "Well, yeah.
 That is the point."